Sign Language Interpreting

 Welcome to TJC’s Sign Language Interpreter Training Program!

 Change is in the air!
 The department of the Sign Language Interpreter Training Program continues to modify its curriculum to meet the demands and requirements of the Board for Evaluation of Interpreters (BEI) Exams and the National Interpreter Certificate exam.
-As you browse our site, you will find information about our Associate of Applied Science Degree and our Certificate for Sign Language Interpreting (for those who have a degree or are pursuing another degree but want training to become a sign language interpreter.)
+As you browse our site, you will find information about our Associate of Applied Science Degree and our new Advanced Certificates in Healthcare and Legal Interpreting.
 In addition, we offer an ASL Skills Certificate for people who do not want to become an interpreter but want ASL Skills.

 One thing that has not changed is the great need for certified sign language interpreters not only in Texas but throughout the United States!

 - "TJC ITP 20 Yrs. of Excellence" May 12, 2016 Dinner and 20 Yr.
 Anniversary Celebration.
 Alumni & Deaf Community Invited!
 May 2, 2016 deadline.
 (T-Shirts available!)
 Click here for reservation form.

 - Sep 24, 2016 Interpreting?
 Demystifying Psyco-Educational Assessments Click here for more information.
 (Workshop will be at the West Campus)

 - ASL Skills (Certificate- for those not wanting to interpret)